azavalny/data-structures-algorithms/README.md

-# Data Structures & Algorithms
+# The Ultimate Data Structures & Algorithms Guide
 A Comprehensive Data Structures and Algorithms reference guide that originated from a C-based Data Structures and Algorithms course.
-I try to state definitions and exampkes in my own words to help clarify common questions and precisely compare different algorithms and data structures.
+I try to state definitions and examples in my own words to help clarify common questions and precisely compare different algorithms and data structures.
+I also include other concepts from my upper level algorithms and theory courses to supplement your DS&A knowledge.

 ### Some of the illustrations below are taken from one of my favorite TA's of all time and [their notes from this class](https://charlierose.dev/ref/cs260.pdf)